ston-fi/jvp-core/doc/architecture.md

 #### Outgoing messages

-Sends the rest of the balance to the user.
+Sends the rest of the balance to the voter.